carnivuth/datamining/pages/preprocessing/DIMENSIONALITY REDUCTION.md

 ## PCA

 procedure to extract important variables from the dataset and reduce dimensionality.
-The new dataset will contains the attributes that campture most of the data variation
+The new dataset will contains the attributes that capture most of the data variation

+the PCA algorithm uses [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) to find the attributes that capture most of the data variation and reduce the number of dimensions in the dataset to make it more suitable for ML processes